cansurmeli/cansurmeli.com/content/posts/10 - Raspberry Pi - What to do after first boot.md

 Depending on when you've made your clone, you might have some inconsistencies with your last working Pi state, but trust me, if you've made a lot with your Pi, like me, it's much better to deal with minor inconsistencies than major ones; like a fresh copy of Raspbian. :]

+One more thing before we start.
+The clone you'll be making will be the size of your SD card even though you're not using all of it's capacity.
+Therefore the cloned image of a 32GB SD card will take up 32 GB of space on your computer.

 In order to create a clone of your Pi:

 - power off your Pi,